openmm/openmm/docs-source/usersguide/library.rst

 ---------------------------------------------------

-Mass and energy units at the atomic scale are specified “per amount” in the simtk.unit module.
+Mass and energy units at the atomic scale are specified “per amount” in the openmm.unit module.
 Amount (mole) is one of the seven fundamental dimensions in the SI unit system.
 The atomic scale mass unit, dalton, is defined as grams per mole.
 The dimension of dalton is therefore mass/amount, instead of simply mass.
 Similarly, the atomic scale energy unit, kilojoule_per_mole (and